DVLrepertoire/songs/_songs/michael-row-the-boat-ashore.md

 Milk and honey on the other side, Hallelujah

 Michael’s boat is a music boat, Hallelujah
-If you stop singing,
-then it can’t float, Hallelujah
+If you stop singing, then it can’t float, Hallelujah

+Michael, row the boat ashore, Hallelujah
+Michael, row the boat ashore, Hallelujah

 *Spiritual*